jrheard/blog/python/blackjack.md

 Dealing Hands
 -------------

-Now that your deck's shuffled, you should give two cards to the player and two cards to the dealer (we'll be learning more about the dealer soon!).
+Now that your deck's shuffled, you should give two cards to the player and two cards to the dealer.
 The player and dealer should each have a **hand**, which is a list of cards.

 Here's an example of what a hand might look like: